 In 2025, the best lightweight hiking shoes are the

-Disclosure: I have personally tested and reviewed each of these shoes or their mid-cut versions.
+Disclosure: I have personally tested and reviewed each of these shoes.
 As always, Hiking Feet's recommendations are 100% independent and based on my extensive hiking experience and outdoor industry experience.
 Three of the lightweight hiking shoes on this list are new additions for 2025.

 OBOZ KATABATIC WIND